NichAttGH/Virtual-Reality-for-Robotics/README.md

 - Delineation of the navigable area using cubic meshes with Hidden in Game properties and without casting shadows
 - This will all need to be in single Level actor that will need to be set up as the opening map for the project.

-To see it, just download and run on Unreal Engine: [Assignment 2](https://mega.nz/file/wMAnzJab#_h5KmkUROUlhhRIrDt9IJ1lYMD_JH5J2zLUnSjOwAcc)
+If you want to try it, just download from here: [Assignment 2](https://mega.nz/file/wMAnzJab#_h5KmkUROUlhhRIrDt9IJ1lYMD_JH5J2zLUnSjOwAcc)

+<b>IMPORTANT</b>: To see it correctly, please runs on [Unreal Engine 4.27.2](https://www.unrealengine.com/en-US/download)

 ## Assignment 3 - Final Project